+And, why two weeks?
 Giving two weeks’ notice is a common, professional courtesy when resigning from a position.
-Before you decide how to give your two weeks’ notice, check your company’s employee handbook in case there are any policies already laid out.
+Before you decide how to give your two-weeks notice, check your company’s employee handbook in case there are any policies already laid out.
 Companies generally will honor what’s written down about leaving the company, and knowing what your employer can legally do will help you make an informed decision about how to properly resign.

 Many employees wonder what will happen to them after they give notice.
 Can their employer fire them immediately?
 What will happen to their pay and unused benefits?
-First, let’s talk about if that’s legal or not.
+First, let’s talk about what your rights are when giving your two-weeks notice.

 Read more: How to Give Two-Weeks Notice (with Examples)